dart-code-checker/dart-code-metrics/website/docs/rules/flutter/prefer-correct-edge-insets-constructor.md

 ## Description {#description}

-If 0 values are mostly passed into EdgeInsets.fromLTRB then it makes sense to use EdgeInsets.only for only the values that are to be used.
-Also if there are symmetric values passed into EdgeInsets.fromLTRB or EdgeInsets.only then it makes sense to convert this into the EdgeInsets.symmetric equivalent.
+If any value, passed to EdgeInsets.fromLTRB, equals 0, then EdgeInsets.fromLTRB should be replaced with EdgeInsets.only passing all non-zero values.
+If passed values are symmetric, then EdgeInsets.fromLTRB or EdgeInsets.only should be replaced with EdgeInsets.symmetric.

 ### Example {#example}